XOJET: Acquired

 TPG Capital and Mubadala, two of the world's largest private capital investors, acquired XOJet in 2009.

-In February 2017, XOJET said it had retained Perella Weinberg Partners to explore financial options, including a possible sale or merger.On September 20, 2018, Vista Global (founded by Thomas Flohr in 2018 and the parent company of VistaJet), said it had reached an agreement to acquire the fleet and commercial operations of XOJET.
+In February 2017, XOJET said it had retained Perella Weinberg Partners to explore financial options, including a possible sale or merger.
+On September 20, 2018, Vista Global (founded by Thomas Flohr in 2018 and the parent company of VistaJet), said it had reached an agreement to acquire the fleet and commercial operations of XOJET.
 In April 2019, Vista purchased the Florida-based mobile booking app developer JetSmarter.

-Vista took controlling interest in XOJET in June 2019.
+Vista took a controlling interest in XOJET in June 2019.
 With this purchase, Vista Global became the third-largest charter operator in the US.
 Vista Global shortly afterward merged XOJET with JetSmarter, powered by JetSmarter technology.
 Jetsmarter was founded by Sergey Petrossov.
 Petrossov joined Vista and led XO as President through 2024.
 In 2019, the combined entity was rebranded as XO.
 Under Petrossov, in 2021, Vista Global announced an 82% year-on-year increase in XO deposit-members.